Server Efficiency Rating Tool

-The Server Efficiency Rating Tool (SERT) is a performance analysis tool that is specifically designed to addresses the requirements of the Environmental Protection Agency's ENERGY STAR for Servers v2.0 specification.
+The Server Efficiency Rating Tool (SERT) is a performance analysis tool that is specifically designed to address the requirements of the Environmental Protection Agency's ENERGY STAR for Servers v2.0 specification.

 The SERT Beta 1 was introduced in September, 2011.

 Several SPEC member companies contributed to the development of the SERT including AMD, Dell, Fujitsu, HPE, Intel, IBM, and Microsoft.